nhugo1/IT-Labs/Microsoft-365/Activity3_Security-Groups-Group-Based-Licensing/README.md

 - Create security groups in Microsoft Entra ID to reflect real department and role-based organizational structure
 - Assign users to groups and understand how group membership drives access control and license assignment in a production environment
-- Demonstrate the group-based license assignment workflow and document the Entra ID P1 licensing requirement encountered in a trial tenant
+- Configure group-based license assignment so licenses are automatically granted based on group membership rather than assigned manually per user

 ---